closureOSS/webpush-csharp/README.md

 ### Returns

 This method returns a Dictionary<string, string> intented to be headers of a web request.
-It will contain the following keys:
+It will contain the following key(s):

 - *Authorization*
-- *Crypto-Key*.

 <hr />